Updated May 11, 2021.

 Life sure has changed since 612 meeting planners took our 2020 Salary Survey, which shows how much event organizers were making before the coronavirus and its dire consequences hit the industry.
-Pre-Covid, meeting planners made an average of $87,251, but when event planning jobs become available again, candidates might see offerings more in the $60,000 to $70,000 range at first, says an industry hiring expert.
+Pre-Covid, meeting planners earned an average of $87,251; now that event planning jobs are again becoming available, candidates might see more opportunities in the $60,000 to $70,000 range at first, says an industry hiring expert.

 The State of Industry Employment

 According to the Bureau of Labor Statistics' latest numbers, the hospitality industry gained 331,000 jobs in April, after gaining 206,000 positions in March.
 And according to the Associated Press, one government report shows that wages and benefits rose at a solid pace in the first quarter, suggesting that some companies are having to pay more to attract and keep employees.

 However, Dawn Penfold, founder and president of MeetingJobs, is seeing lower wages as meetings jobs return.
 "I was just talking to a candidate who's applying for a fairly high-level position, and I asked him if they talked salary," says Penfold, whose firm is now owned by Cadre, a virtual-marketplace company that provides meetings industry freelancers with a platform to contract gig work.
 "He said, 'No, but it was made really clear that upper management had made sacrifices this past year.'
 And in hiring for the new position, they're expecting new employees to come in at lower salaries or to make those sacrifices."